Yes. It is our

 He became a priest just before the war.

-We were so proud when he came back after ordination and got a vicar position here.
+We were so proud when he was back after ordination and got a vicar position here.

 Just imagine!
 A priest in the family!

-It was for us a terrible experience when he soon after the war gave up being a priest.
+It was a terrible blow to us when he threw away his cassock soon after the war.

 There were quite a lot of them here before the war.
 Both rich and poor.